-Developmental Editing by Scott Norton: a review
+Developmental Editing by Scott Norton: A Review

 What is developmental editing exactly?